keymetrics/keymetrics.github.io/docs/keymetrics/setup.md

 ## 3- Link your server to Keymetrics

-Congratulation, you have created you very first bucket in Keymetrics!
+Congratulation, you have succesfully created you very first bucket in Keymetrics!
 You benefits now from a public and secret key that will identify and secure the connectivity between your server and Keymetrics,

 You will land up to the following page telling you how to link PM2 to Keymetrics: